 However, it is important to note that pregnancy discrimination may also be subtle and not easily identifiable.
 For example, an organisation may be conducting a restructure, which appears legitimate on the surface, however only the pregnant employee is made redundant.
 If the employee has been made redundant due to her pregnancy, then this would be discrimination.

-Shine Lawyers' Senior Employment Lawyer Christie Toy states that ‘It might also be a female who goes for a job interview, does quite well and then gets the job, and the offer that was made is withdrawn’ after the employer is notified of the pregnancy.
+Discrimination may also occur if a female who goes for a job interview, does quite well and then gets the job, and the offer that was made is withdrawn’ after the employer is notified of the pregnancy.

 What to do if you suspect you are being discriminated against?

 The first step is to identify that you are actually being discriminated against, and as mentioned earlier it is not always obvious, therefore it is important to identify the subtle, indirect forms of discrimination as well.

 Secondly, it is crucial to leave a paper trail if you believe you are subject to pregnancy discrimination.
 Be specific with this, including dates and times of incidents with follow up emails.